 Caving in Jersey.

-If you fancy exploring some of Jersey’s coastline, but aren’t interested in the thrill-seeking of coasteering, Jersey still has a lot to offer.
+If you fancy exploring some of Jersey’s coastline, but aren’t interested in the thrill-seeking of coasteering in Jersey, the island still has a lot to offer.
 The sea has carved out amazing structures for you to discover.
 Jersey’s best caves may all be situated along the coast, but you don’t have to dip a toe in the water to get exploring these incredible coves.

 Exploring on dry land.